bootscore/bs-swiper/README.md

 #### Options:

+- category: category slug, separated by comma for multiple categories
 - order: ASC or DESC
 - orderby: date or title
 - posts: number of posts to display
-- category: category slug, seperated by comma for multiple categories

 ## License & Credits